alttester/AltTester-Unity-SDK/docs/pages/overview.md

 - simulate any kind of device input
 - manipulate and generate test data
 - get screenshots from your Unity Game
-- instrument your game and run C# tests from within the Unity Editor using the AltUnity Tester window
+- instrument your game and run C# tests from within the Unity Editor using the AltUnity Tester Editor
 - run C#, Python or Java tests using your favourite IDE and against the game running on a device or inside the Unity Editor
 - integrate with Appium tests for the ability to interact with native elements
 - visualize input actions during test execution